 Treatments Your Physician May Prescribe

 In severe cases without evidence of malignancy, a lip shave procedure (vermilionectomy) may be performed.
-In less extreme cases, your physician may recommend destruction (ablation) of the damaged cells with a carbon dioxide (CO2
+In less extreme cases, your physician may recommend destruction (ablation) of the damaged cells with a carbon dioxide (CO2) laser.

 Alternative treatments include the use of electric current to destroy the precancerous cells (electrodesiccation) and a facial sanding technique (dermabrasion).
 Topical therapy with a chemotherapeutic agent (fluorouracil) or a topical immunomodulator (imiquimod) may be prescribed.

 Trusted LinksMedlinePlus: Mouth Disorders

 MedlinePlus: Sun Exposure